 Initial course level placement will be based on teacher recommendation, demonstrated competency within the discipline, and successful completion of prerequisite courses.
-Students and their parents or guardians wishing to change the recommended placement must complete and submit a Petition to Change Course Recommendation by the last school day of the 2021-2022 academic year to the Coordinator of School Counseling.
+Students and their parents or guardians wishing to change the recommended placement must complete and submit an online Petition to Change Course Recommendation form by the last school day of the 2023-2024 academic year to the Coordinator of School Counseling.
 A petition to change course level in a mathematics or world language course may require successful completion of an assessment.
 Students may not petition into a class that requires an audition or the review of a portfolio.